KraKEn-bit/Cryptography/Ciphers/XOR + ONE TIME PAD (OTP).md

 Ans:

 Does it really matter if we used AND, OR or XOR with the one-time pad?
 The answer is **YES**, and it’s extremely important to understand why.
 Recall from the [Bitwise Operation](https://github.com/KraKEn-bit/Cryptography/blob/main/Ciphers/Bitwise_Operations.md) Article that AND has a 75% chance of outputting 0 and a 25% chance of outputting a 1.
 While OR has a 25% chance of outputting 0 and 75% chance of outputting 1.
 While the XOR operation has a 50% chance of outputting 0 or 1.

+Now you may ask:

+`AND has a 75% chance of outputting 0 and a 25% chance of outputting a 1.
+While OR has a 25% chance of outputting 0 and 75% chance of outputting 1.
+How is this predicted?`

+Ans:

+The answer is simple.
+If we go through the [Bitwise Operation](https://github.com/KraKEnbit/Cryptography/blob/main/Ciphers/Bitwise_Operations.md) Article thoroughly and try to find the answer by yourselve you'll understand the concept more crystal clearly.

+But Tension not.
+I am here to remove your hesitance and problems. :
+This is actually all about probability in truth tables when inputs are random.
+Let’s break it down clearly:

+- Step 1: Assume Random Inputs

+  We take two binary inputs A and B.
+  Each is random 0 or 1 with equal probability (50%).

+So there are 4 equally likely combinations:

+  A	B	Probability
+  0	0	25%
+  0	1	25%
+  1	0	25%
+  1	1	25%

+- Step 2: Truth Table for AND:

+  A	B	A AND B
+  0	0	0
+  0	1	0
+  1	0	0
+  1	1	1

+3 out of 4 cases give 0 → Probability = 75%

+1 out of 4 cases gives 1 → Probability = 25%

+That’s why AND outputs 0 with 75% chance, 1 with 25% chance.

+- Step 3: Truth Table for OR
+-
+  A	B	A OR B
+  0	0	0
+  0	1	1
+  1	0	1
+  1	1	1

+1 out of 4 cases gives 0 → Probability = 25%

+3 out of 4 cases give 1 → Probability = 75%

+That’s why OR outputs 1 with 75% chance, 0 with 25% chance.

+- Step 4: XOR (for comparison):

+  A	B	A XOR B
+  0	0	0
+  0	1	1
+  1	0	1
+  1	1	0

+2 out of 4 cases give 0 → Probability = 50%

+2 out of 4 cases give 1 → Probability = 50%